Resetting induced multimodality: Model

 The motion described by Eq.~(\ref{eq:langevin}) is affected by the Poissonian stochastic resetting \cite{evans2020stochastic}.
-At random time instants, the particle position $x(t)$ is reset to $x_0$ and the duration of interresetting time intervals $\tau$ is exponentially distributed, i.e., $p(\tau) = r\exp(-\tau r)$, where $r>0$ is the resetting rate.
+At random time instants, the particle position $x(t)$ is reset to $x_0$ and the duration of interresetting time intervals $\tau$ is exponentially distributed, i.e., $p(\tau) = r\exp(-r \tau )$, where $r>0$ is the resetting rate.
 The mean interresetting time is equal to $\langle \tau \rangle = \frac{1}{r}$.
-The stochastic resetting typically leads to the emergence of the cusp at $x_0$ \cite{evans2011diffusion-jpa,pal2015diffusion,evans2020stochastic,stanislavsky2021optimal}.
-The emergence of the cusp, combined with the fact that a stationary state for resetting to multiple points is the composition of stationary states corresponding to each restarting point, suggests an easy method of producing multimodal stationary states.
-Instead of restarting the motion from a fixed point, the motion needs to be started over from randomly sampled points from a given discrete set of points, see App.~\ref{sec:res-app}.
-However, we explore a less evident approach, which is limited to restarting from a fixed point only, e.g., minimum of the potential.
+The stochastic resetting typically leads to the emergence of the cusp (mode) at $x_0$ \cite{evans2011diffusion-jpa,pal2015diffusion,evans2020stochastic,stanislavsky2021optimal}.
+The emergence of the cusp (mode), combined with the fact that a stationary state for resetting to multiple points is the composition of stationary states corresponding to each restarting point, see Appendix~\ref{sec:res-app}, suggests an easy method of producing multimodal stationary states.
+Instead of restarting the motion from a fixed point, the motion needs to be started over from randomly sampled points from a given discrete set of points, see Appendix~\ref{sec:res-app}.
+However, here we explore a less obvious approach, which is limited to restarting from a fixed point only, i.e., minimum of the potential.
+Putting it differently, we study competition between diffusive spread (exploration of space) of particles and resetting (reintroduction of particles to a given point), which limits spread of particles.

 The combined action of the non-equilibrium noise and stochastic resetting is studied numerically.
 Obtained numerical results, see Sec.~\ref{sec:results}, have been constructed by the approximation~(\ref{eq:integration}) with $\Delta t=10^{-3}$ and averaged over $10^7$ realizations constructed by the Euler-Maruyama method \cite{higham2001algorithmic,mannella2002,janicki1994,janicki1994b}.